Osteosarcoma

 Radiation doesn’t work as effectively on osteosarcoma cells as compared to other cancers.

-However, your doctor might choose to use a procedure known as external beam radiation therapy if they are unable to remove all of the cancer through other methods.
+However, your doctor might choose to use a procedure known as external beam radiation treatment if they are unable to remove all of the cancer through other methods.

 Complications